Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Abstract

 \section{Abstract}

-We propose a novel tomographic method, nonlinear Gaussian process tomography (nonlinear GPT) that employs the Laplace approximation to ensure the non-negative physical quantity, such as the emissivity of plasma optical diagnostics.
-This new method implements a logarithmic Gaussian process (log-GP) to model plasma distribution more naturally, thereby expanding the limitations of standard GPT, which are restricted to linear problems and may yield non-physical negative values.
+We propose a novel tomographic method, nonlinear Gaussian process tomography (nonlinear GPT), that uses the Laplace approximation to impose constraints on non-negative physical quantities, such as the emissivity in plasma optical diagnostics.
+While positive-valued posteriors have previously been introduced through sampling-based approaches in the original GPT method, our alternative approach implements a logarithmic Gaussian process (log-GP) for faster computation and more natural enforcement of non-negativity.
 The effectiveness of the proposed log-GP tomography is demonstrated through a case study using the Ring Trap 1 (RT-1) device, where log-GPT outperforms existing methods, standard GPT, and the Minimum Fisher Information (MFI) methods in terms of reconstruction accuracy.
-The result highlights the effectiveness of nonlinear GPT for imposing physical constraints in applications to an inverse problem.
+The results highlight the effectiveness of nonlinear GPT for imposing physical constraints in applications to an inverse problem.